 In intellectual property cases, experts explain how a new invention or song is similar to or different from a patented invention or a copyrighted song.
 Experts in real estate valuation offer opinions about the value of real property.
 Experts in all kinds of personal property, from classic cars to comic book collections, offer opinions about the value of property that has been lost or damaged.

 In criminal cases, expert witnesses who are employed by the government offer forensic or “criminalistics” testimony.
-The criminal defense bar employs experts to refute that testimony, often by pointing out the uncertain foundations upon which it is built.
+The criminal defense bar hires experts to refute that testimony, often by pointing out the uncertain foundations upon which it is built.

 Would You Be a Good Expert?